kluctl/www-kluctl.io/content/en/docs/tutorials/microservices-3-templating-and-multi-env.md

 You might notice that all targets point to the kind cluster at the moment.
 This is of course not how you would do it in a real project as you'd probably have at least one real production-ready cluster to target your deployments against.

-We've also introduced [`args`]({{< ref "docs/reference/kluctl-project/targets#args" >}}) to each target, with one actual arguments names `env_type`.
+We've also introduced [`args`]({{< ref "docs/reference/kluctl-project/targets#args" >}}) for each target, with each target having an `env_type` argument configured.
 This argument will later be used to change details of the deployment, depending on the value of it.
-For example, if it is set to `local`, it doesn't make much sense to have a replicated redis deployment.
+For example, setting it to `local` might change the redis deployment into a single-node/standalone deployment.

 ## Dynamic namespaces
-One of the most obvious and also useful uses of templates is making namespaces dynamic, depending on the target that you want to deploy.
+One of the most obvious and also useful application of templates is making namespaces dynamic, depending on the target that you want to deploy.
 This allows to deploy the same set of deployment/manifests multiple times, even to the same cluster.